twinfoundation/identity/apps/identity-cli/docs/examples.md

 ### identity-create

-Use this command to create a new DID, the controller address must have sufficient funds to store the identity.
+Use this command to create a new DID, the wallet address must have sufficient funds to store the identity.
 The seed and the funds can be generated using the `mnemonic` and `faucet` commands.

 ```shell
 # Generate a seed and mnemonic and store it in the env file